The Five Chinese Zodiac Elements: How To Discover Yours And The Meaning Behind It

 Metal

 Metal is the diamond found in the rough — it is the breath of life.
 Metal respects itself and also respects others.
-It is strong and hard but will adapt and change when put under pressure.
-Metal is often seen to be unyielding, rigid and determined.
+It is strong and hard, but can adapt and change under pressure.
+Metal is often seen to be unyielding, rigid, and determined.
 People with this element tend to be minimalists — enjoying the simplicity of an organized, clean life.
 However, on the negative side, Metal can also be forceful and controlling.
 Metal is matter-of-fact and does not see a need for complex or unnecessary emotion in its life.

 Strengths: